 Once upon a time there was a place called Northern Ireland.
 Not too big or too small, it was just right as a test bed for exploring the power of stories for communicating climate science.
 Storytelling can connect with people on a deep level and can move seamlessly from facts and emotions, through to values and positive examples of previous action.
 This connection using narrative, particularly to examples of previous action, is important for providing people with a sense of agency – an ability to

-Dr. Alan Kennedy–Asser from the University of Bristol is currently working with Climate NI as an embedded researcher part-time to run the project, Once upon a time in a heatwave.
+Dr. Alan Kennedy–Asser from the University of Bristol is worked with Climate NI as an embedded researcher part-time to run the project, Once upon a time in a heatwave.
 Alan is a climate scientist focussing on UK heat extremes, but with an interest in inter–disciplinary research methods, including the use of arts and story in research.
 In the other 50% of his time Alan is a researcher on the OpenCLIM project so with his influence NI should be included better in the data gathering, mapping and modelling such as ensuring NI is included in the heat-stress indices for agriculture.

 Summer Heat and Agriculture in NI App

 Northern Ireland has recently experienced a number of major summer droughts and heatwaves in 2018 and 2021.
 These have had a range of impacts including a hosepipe ban, travel disruption and increased wildfires.
 This app will guide you through how changing summer heat extremes could impact agriculture in Northern Ireland.